Escape from Mogadishu: Production

+Escape from Mogadishu was based on the 2006 novel Escape, a fictionalized account written by former South Korean ambassador to Somalia Kang Shin-sung regarding an incident in 1991 during the Somali Civil War when the South Korean embassy in Mogadishu sheltered their North Korean counterparts before evacuating to the Italian embassy and fleeing to Kenya together, after which the North Koreans separated.
+Director Ryoo Seung-wan also partially based his script on records kept by the US embassy in Somalia.

-On June 10, 2019, Kim Yoon-seok and Jo In-sung positively considered appearing for director Ryoo Seung-wan's film Escape from Mogadishu.
-This was first appearance of the actors together as well as their first appearance in Ryoo Seung-wan film.
-Heo Joon-ho confirmed his appearance in June 2019.
+On June 10, 2019, Kim Yoon-seok and Zo In-sung positively considered appearing for the film.
+This was first appearance of the actors together as well as their first appearance in a Ryoo Seung-wan film.
+Huh Joon-ho confirmed his appearance in June 2019.

 The film was entirely shot in Morocco in the second half of 2019.
 The post production work started in May 2020.

 Release

 On July 22, 2021, CJ CGV announced that the film would be screened at all theaters including IMAX, ScreenX, 4DX, and 4DX screens starting on July 28, 2021.
 It is the second Korean film after the 2020 action-horror film Peninsula to simultaneously screen in all formats in the CGV special theaters.

 Escape from Mogadishu was invited to be the opening film of the 20th New York Asian Film Festival.
 The two-week festival was held from August 6 to 22, 2021 in New York.
-The film was screened at Walter Reade Theater, Film at Lincoln Center on August 6, 2021, and at 10th Korean Film Festival Frankfurt on October 20, 2021 as opening film.
+The film was screened at Walter Reade Theater, Film at Lincoln Center on August 6, 2021, and at 10th Korean Film Festival Frankfurt on October 20, 2021, as opening film.
 The film was invited to the New Zealand International Film Festival in Wellington edition was screened on November 5, 2021.
 It was also screened as the opening film of 16th London Korean Film Festival on November 8, 2021.

-The film is being screened in 42 theaters in North America as of August 11, 2021.
+The film was screened in 42 theaters in North America by August 11, 2021.

 In April 2022, it was selected at the 24th edition of Far East Film Festival at Udine held from April 22 to 30.

-It will be re-released in its second run on September 7, 2022 in theatres coinciding with Chuseok holidays.
+It was re-released in its second run on September 7, 2022, in theatres coinciding with Chuseok holidays.